TouK/nussknacker/docs/operations_guide/Operations.md

 * Not running
-  * _NotDeployed _(initial status before first deploy)
+  * _NotDeployed_ (initial status before first deploy)
   * _Canceled_
-  * _Finished _(for finite sources, e.g. batch)
+  * _Finished_ (for finite sources, e.g. batch)
 * Running without problems
   * Running
 * Temporary states
   * _DuringDeploy_
-  * _Restarting -_ (after an unexpected exception, check Flink console for the details)
+  * _Restarting_ - (after an unexpected exception, check Flink console for the details)
 * Problem
-  * _Failed - _the scenario ended with an error, the configured restart strategy prevents from running further
+  * _Failed_ - the scenario ended with an error, the configured restart strategy prevents from running further
-  * _Error - _any of the following (in all cases jobmanager logs should be checked, this situation should be resolved manually):
+  * _Error_ - any of the following (in all cases jobmanager logs should be checked, this situation should be resolved manually):
     * Scenario was deployed, but cannot find job on the Flink cluster
     * Scenario is running on Flink, but in a different version then saved in Nussknacker, probably some deployment error occurred
-  * _Warning - _any of the following (in all cases jobmanager logs should be checked, this situation should be resolved manually):
+  * _Warning_ - any of the following (in all cases jobmanager logs should be checked, this situation should be resolved manually):
     * The scenario was stopped in Nussknacker, but is still running on Flink
-  * _FailedToGet - _cannot obtain the state of the Flink job from the cluster.
+  * _FailedToGet_ -cannot obtain the state of the Flink job from the cluster.
 This usually indicates that connection problems or problems with the cluster
-  * _MultipleJobsRunning - _indicates that there are multiple Flink jobs running for one scenario.
+  * _MultipleJobsRunning_ indicates that there are multiple Flink jobs running for one scenario.
 This should not happen, usually it happens after some deployment problems (restart during deployment, timeouts).
 This should be resolved manually, by cancelling Flink jobs.
-  * _Unknown - _should not happen, check the logs and consult Nussknacker team
+  * _Unknown_ should not happen, check the logs and consult Nussknacker team

 #### UI Actions